pstroe/chartering-new-realms-2024/chapter8.md

 # Display the model summary
 resnet_model.summary()
 ```
+After the model is ready an optimizer using Adam, a cross entropy loss function and accuracy for metric should be added.
 ```
 resnet_model.compile(optimizer=Adam(learning_rate=0.001),loss='categorical_crossentropy',metrics=['accuracy'])
 ```
+Then the training and validation dataset should be provided.
+For achieving good accuracy for epochs is put value of ten.
 ```
 resnet_model.compile(
     optimizer='adam',  # You can choose other optimizers like SGD or RMSprop